mlcommons-cloudmask/mlcommons/benchmarks/cloudmask/target/rivanna_v0.5_early_stopping/README.md

-We have created a benchmark template that has the same hyperparameters and only distinguishes itself from different locations for the data, programs, and the use of singularity overlays in case of greene.
+We have created a benchmark template that has the same hyperparameters and only distinguishes itself from different locations for the data, programs, and the use of singularity.

 To run it for rivanna please use